-The DAC5672A features two operating modes selected by the MODE pin, as shown in Table 1.
+The DAC5672 features two operating modes selected by the MODE pin (see Table 1).

 - For dual-bus input mode, the device essentially consists of two separate DACs.
 Each DAC has its own separate data input bus, clock input, and data write signal (data latch-in). - In single-bus interleaved mode, the data must be presented interleaved at the A-channel input bus.
 The B-channel input bus is not used in this mode.
 The clock and write input are now shared by both DACs.